Exsel1ent/Exsel1ent/README.md

 - 🎓 My name is Exsel Predinal, a person who likes to learn something new.
 I am also pursuing my Bachelor in electrical engineering and will graduate in mid 2022.
-- 👀 Outside of programming, I enjoy wacthing movie, drama and reading comic
+- 👀 Outside of programming, I enjoy watching movie, drama and reading comic
 - 🌱 I’m currently learning **Python, Jupyter Notebook, Adobe After Effect, and Javascript**
 - 🔭 I’m currently working on Controlling Motor Speed With A Keypad Using Arduino UNO